datacite/keeshond/readme.md

 This is triggered via a worker script, note that this will automatically submit the usage report to the Usage Reports API.

-#### Config
+#### Report specific config

 The variables needed for the report generation are taken from Environment variables

-REPO_ID - The unique tracking id for a repository, this is used for which stats to collect.
+- REPO_ID - The unique tracking id for a repository, this is used for which stats to collect.
 This is assigned by DataCite.
-BEGIN_DATE - The reporting period start date, typically this will be the start of a month.
+- BEGIN_DATE - The reporting period start date, typically this will be the start of a month.
-END_DATE - The reporting perioid end date, typically this will be the end of a month.
+- END_DATE - The reporting perioid end date, typically this will be the end of a month.
-PLATFORM - The name or identifier of the platform that the usage is from.
+- PLATFORM - The name or identifier of the platform that the usage is from.
-PUBLISHER - The name of publisher of the dataset PUBLISHER_ID - The identifier of publisher of the dataset
+- PUBLISHER - The name of publisher of the dataset
+- PUBLISHER_ID - The identifier of publisher of the dataset

 In addition a valid DataCite JWT will need to be supplied for authentication and submission to the Usage Reports API.

-DATACITE_JWT - Valid JWT with correct permissions.
+- DATACITE_JWT - Valid JWT with correct permissions.
 This is assigned by DataCite.

 #### Running Locally

 A report can be triggered using the worker version of the application.

 e.g.
+    Note: Assumes general config has been setup i.e. clickhouse database connection

 ```bash
 REPO_ID=datacite.demo BEGIN_DATE=2022-01-01 END_DATE=2022-12-31 PLATFORM=datacite PUBLISHER="datacite demo" PUBLISHER_ID=datacite.demo go run cmd/worker/main.go
 ```

 #### Running via docker container
+    Note: Assumes general config has been setup i.e. clickhouse database connection

 ```bash
 # Build worker image